These easy bbq meatballs only have three ingredients: frozen meatballs, grape jelly, and bbq sauce. They’re the perfect party appetizer!

 But, it just works!
 The grape jelly is combined with bbq sauce, the bbq sauce provides just enough tanginess to offset the sweet jelly.
 And the meatballs are still savory, of course, though the glaze is slightly sweet.

-The ease of the recipe is likely why they’ve continued to be popular through the years.
+Similar to these Crockpot Little Smokies, the ease of the recipe is likely why they’ve continued to be popular through the years.
 You just dump everything in the crockpot and let it cook, and then take them out to serve them.

 All you need to add is toothpicks for your guests to grab them!